Learning and Type Compatibility in Signaling Games: Steady State Implications for Aggregate Play

-But by construction of of $\underline{n}$ in (\ref{eq:frac_old}), $1-\frac{1}{\underline{n}}>1-\frac{h}{2|\Theta|^{2}}$.
+But by construction of $\underline{n}$ in Equation (\ref{eq:frac_old}), $1-\frac{1}{\underline{n}}>1-\frac{h}{2|\Theta|^{2}}$.
 So the LHS is at least $1-\frac{h}{|\Theta|^{2}}$, as desired. \end{proof} \begin{rem} More generally, consider \emph{any} model for our populations of agents with geometrically distributed lifetimes that generates aggregate response functions $\mathscr{R}_{1}$ and $\mathscr{R}_{2}$.
-Then the proof of Theorem \ref{thm:PS_is_compatible} applies to the steady states of Proposition \ref{prop:mutual_AR} provided that: \begin{enumerate} \item $\mathscr{R}_{1}$ satisfies the conclusion of Lemma \ref{prop:compatible_comonotonic}. \item $\mathscr{R}_{2}$ satisfies the conclusion of Lemma \ref{prop:receiver_learning}. \item For $(\theta^{'},s^{'})$ pairs such that $\theta^{'}\succ_{s^{'}}\theta^{''}$ for at least one type $\theta^{''}$and $\text{ }\theta^{'}\in J(s^{'},\pi^{*})$, Lemma \ref{lem:nondom_message} is valid for $(\theta^{'},s^{'})$. \end{enumerate} \end{rem} We outline two such more general learning models below. \begin{cor} Every patiently stable strategy profile under either of the following learning models satisfies the compatibility criterion. \begin{enumerate} \item \textbf{Heterogeneous priors}.
+Defining the steady states under $(g,\delta,\gamma)$ as the strategy profiles $\pi^{*}$ such that $\mathscr{R}_{1}^{g,\delta,\gamma}(\pi_{2}^{*})=\pi_{1}^{*}$ and $\mathscr{R}_{2}^{g,\delta,\gamma}(\pi_{1}^{*})=\pi_{2}^{*}$, the proof of Theorem \ref{thm:PS_is_compatible} applies to the patiently stable profiles of the new learning model provided that $\mathscr{R}_{1}$ satisfies the conclusion of Lemma \ref{lem:compatible_comonotonic}, $\mathscr{R}_{2}$ satisfies the conclusion of Lemma \ref{lem:receiver_learning}, and Lemma \ref{lem:nondom_message} is valid for $(\theta^{'},s^{'})$ pairs such that $\theta^{'}\succ_{s^{'}}\theta^{''}$ for at least one type $\theta^{''}$and $\text{ }\theta^{'}\in J(s^{'},\pi^{*})$. \end{rem} We outline two such more general learning models below.
+(The proof is in the Online Appendix.) \begin{cor} With either of the following modifications of the steady-state learning model from Section \ref{sec:Model}, every patiently stable strategy profile still satisfies the compatibility criterion. \begin{enumerate} \item \textbf{Heterogeneous priors}.
 There is a finite collection of regular sender priors $\{g_{1,k}\}_{k=1}^{n}$ and a finite collection of regular receiver priors $\{g_{2,k}\}_{k=1}^{n}$.
 Upon birth, an agent is endowed with a random prior, where the distributions over priors are $\mu_{1}$ and $\mu_{2}$ for senders and receivers.
 An agent's prior is independent of her payoff type, and furthermore no one ever observes another person's prior. \item \textbf{Social learning}.
 Suppose $1-\alpha$ fraction of the senders are ``normal learners'' as described in Section \ref{sec:Model}, but the remaining $0<\alpha<1$ fraction are ``social learners.''
 At the end of each period, a social learner can observe the extensive-form strategies of her matched receiver and of $c>0$ other matches sampled uniformly at random.
 Each sender knows whether she is a normal learner or a social learner upon birth, which is uncorrelated with her payoff type.
-Receivers cannot distinguish between the two kinds of senders. \end{enumerate} \end{cor} \begin{proof} It suffices to verify the three conditions of Remark \ref{rem:general_learning_model} for these two models.
+Receivers cannot distinguish between the two kinds of senders. \end{enumerate} \end{cor} \begin{example} [Continued] The beer-quiche game of Example \ref{exa:beer-quiche} has two components of Nash equilibria: ``beer-pooling equilibria'' where both types play \textbf{Beer} with probability 1, and ``quiche-pooling equilibria'' where both types play \textbf{Quiche} with probability 1.
+In a quiche-pooling equilibrium $\pi^{*}$, type $\theta_{\text{strong}}$'s equilibrium payoff is 2, so $\theta_{\text{strong}}\in J(\text{\textbf{Beer}},\pi^{*})$ since $\theta_{\text{strong}}$'s highest possible payoff under \textbf{Beer} is 3, and we have already shown that $\text{\ensuremath{\theta}}_{\text{strong}}\succ_{\text{\textbf{Beer}}}\theta_{\text{weak}}$.
+So,